hcooper/overhead/README.md

 I have identified 1 aircraft.

 British Airways, 4 2 9.
-A Boeing 7 3 7 200.
+An Airbus A 3 20.
 Heading East.
-From "London Heathrow", to "Seattle Tacoma".
+From "Amsterdam Schiphol", to "London Heathrow".
 ```

+[Example output](example.mp3) using AWS Polly for TTS.